hotwired/stimulus-site/docs/reference/controllers.md

 ## Properties

-Each controller belongs to a Stimulus `Application` instance and is associated with an HTML element.
+Every controller belongs to a Stimulus `Application` instance and is associated with an HTML element.
 Within a controller class, you can access the controller's:

 * application, via the `this.application` property
 * HTML element, via the `this.element` property